 In response to COVID-19, Autodesk Foundation joined a consortium of 25 companies who committed $22 million in funding to global, national, and local Bay Area solutions through the United Nations Foundation, the CDC Foundation, and Silicon Valley Community Foundation.
 These organizations are actively engaged in the global health response, and building the local economic resilience of vulnerable populations, nonprofits, and small businesses impacted by the virus.

 Autodesk Foundation is working collaboratively with our customers to ensure the entrepreneurs and innovators in our portfolio can withstand the negative impacts of COVID-19.
-Small businesses and startups have been disproportionaly affected by the crisis.
-We’ve brought together funding, employee pro bono resources, software donations, and storytelling capabilities to support our partners during this difficult time.
+Small businesses and startups have been disproportionally affected by the crisis.
+We’ve brought together funding, employee talent, software donations, and storytelling capabilities to support our customers during this difficult time.

 Autodesk Foundation empowered Autodesk employees with a 2:1 match for all eligible COVID-19-related donations.
 As a result, employees committed nearly $1.5 million to global causes in one month.
 Autodesk is also supporting our employees by providing stipends to equip their home offices, unlimited Zoom access to gather virtually with friends and family, as well as flexibility and understanding given the unusual demands of our new working environments.

 Foundation partner Mass Design applies their knowledge of architectural design for infection control to fight COVID-19.

 Image courtesy of Mass Design